nickoala/telepot/REFERENCE.md

 - If the seed is `None`, nothing is done.

+**In essence, only one delegate is running for a given seed, if that seed is a hashable.**

 *delegate_producing_function* is a function that takes one argument - a tuple of *(bot, message, seed)* - and returns a *delegate*.
 A delegate can be one of the following:

 - an object that has a `start()` and `is_alive()` method.
 Therefore, a `threading.Thread` object is a natural delegate.
 Once the `object` is obtained, `object.start()` is called.